How to be a Successful YouTuber

 - Don’t overdo keywords, try to weave them into your content naturally.

-Right now YouTube can scan your videos for words, phrases and copyrighted audio that might violate their terms and conditions, but they haven’t quite got the ability to ‘watch’ your videos like a human would.
+Right now YouTube can scan your videos for words, phrases and copyrighted audio that might violate their terms and conditions, but they haven’t quite got the ability to ‘watch’ your videos as a human would.

 Instead, they rely on you to write a decent video description so they can match your content with the words and phrases that people are searching for – again, this is why keywords are so important in your content.

-As a minimum your video descriptions should contain at least 200 words.
+As a minimum, your video descriptions should contain at least 200 words.
 Try to mention your keywords early on in this description and make sure that the opening sentence is enough for a basic understanding of the video – just for those lazy readers that won’t bother reading the full description.

 You should also include links to any related content, such as your other videos on the same subject or your social media channels and website.
 Links to your other videos also helps with your SEO as it will encourage Google to visit and index your other content.